 FAYETTEVILLE, Ark. — Arkansas' last round of ice is on the way.
 We are expecting a mix of sleet (north) and freezing rain (south) by Wednesday night.
 It will last into Thursday morning.
 The heaviest ice will be in the River Valley, with more light sleet for Northwest Arkansas

 Monday was a mess area-wide and Tuesday brought more sleet.
 The last round, coming Wednesday night, may bring the River Valley's biggest ice event so far this week.
 Travel will remain difficult through Thursday.

-To check for rain, tap HERE for our interactive radar.
+To track rain, ice, and snow, tap here for our interactive radar.

 Where to find 5NEWS meteorologists on social media:

 Zac Scott: Facebook

 Stream 5NEWS 24/7 on the 5+ app: How to watch the 5+ app on your streaming device